isomerpages/ncss-ssi/pages/training/certificate_prog/advance-certificate-in-social-service.md

 Upon successful completion of all five WSQ modules, learners will be awarded with an Individual Statement of Attainment (SOAs) for the five modules.

-Upon completion of all ten modules, learners will be awarded a SSG qualification.
+Upon completion of all ten modules, learners will be awarded a full qualification.

 With the qualifications attained, learners can apply for jobs as a Social Service Assistant or as senior house parents, programme coordinators, senior home helpers and home care workers.
 Click  [here](http://www.ncss.gov.sg/Social-Service-Tribe/CareersDetail/Social-Work){:target="_blank"}     to find out more.